 Kestrel uses a simple combination of the Noise Protocol and a chunked file encryption scheme.

 The noise protocol (Noise_X_25519_ChaChaPoly_SHA256) is used to encrypt a payload key.
-This payload key is then used for ChaCha20-Poly1305 file encryption.
+This payload key is then used to derived a key for ChaCha20-Poly1305 file encryption.
 Files are split into encrypted and authenticated chunks, ensuring that unauthenticated data is never written to disk.

 Users can also use a password instead of public keys.
 This password is used with scrypt to derive a symmetric key for file encryption.

 The X pattern of a noise protocol handshake is used to perform public key authenticated encryption between sender and recipient.

 In order to send a message, senders are required to obtain a legitimate copy of the recipient's public key.

 - When you successfully decrypt a file, you know that the file hasn't been modified and that it came from a specific, known public key.

 - Deniability.
 If you send a message and your recipient reveals it and tries to claim that you sent it, you can deny it because the recipient has the ability to forge received messages.

 - If your private key gets compromised later, the attacker can't read the messages that you've sent.
 The only way to decrypt the messages is to compromise your recipient's private key.

 - If your private key gets compromised, the attacker can pretend to be you.
 You need to get a new key pair and be able to communicate the new public key to your contacts.